Admissions for Fall 2023 are open.

-Yes, applications who applied in a previous year can submit a new application.
+Yes, applicants who applied in a previous year can submit a new application.
 You must pay the full application fee and ensure all supporting documentation is from within the required time limits.

 Can I submit a hard-copy application form?

-No, you must submit your application via McGill University’s UApply system.
+No, you must submit your application via McGill University’s Application Management (Fall admission).

 Do I need to submit research paper or writing samples?